 There are a few things to consider when selecting pet food – and price or convenience may not be the most important reason for purchasing a particular brand of pet food.

-- Wet food – A large number of wet foods are not a complete diet and should be fed alongside another type of food to give your cat the correct amount of nutrition.
+- Wet food – A large number of wet foods are not a complete diet and should be fed alongside another type of food to give your dog the correct amount of nutrition.
 As wet food is around 70% water, this can cause more waste material to be produced.

 - Dry diets – These are commonly referred to as biscuits, which are medium quality and are baked.
 Many owners are attracted to the colours and shapes of the biscuits, but your pet doesn’t really see or taste any difference.
 Kibbles are the best dry food to choose as they are made to suit different jaw sizes, different stages of life and are highly digestible.
-This means that less waste is produced, as your cat will digest all of the nutrients and ingredients in the kibble.
+This means that less waste is produced, as your dog will digest all of the nutrients and ingredients in the kibble.
 It is also a great advantage to dental health.

 - Homemade diets – This is very involved for the owner and means making and cooking the appropriate food from a recipe.
 This can be a problem, as nutritional imbalance can occur if all the elements are not there.